 Myanmar police fire water cannon at Naypyidaw protesters

-BANGKOK: Police in Myanmar's capital Naypyidaw used water cannon on Monday (Feb 8) against protesters demonstrating against a coup a week ago when elected leader Aung San Suu Kyi was detained, video from the scene showed.
+BANGKOK: Police in Myanmar's capital Naypyidaw used water cannon on Monday (Feb 8) against protesters demonstrating against last week's military coup, according to witnesses.

-Police fired the water cannon in brief bursts against a group of the thousands of protesters who had gathered.
-The video showed some protesters appeared to have been hurt when they were knocked to the ground.
+"Police used water cannon to clear the (road)," Naypyidaw resident Kyaw Kyaw, who had joined the protest, told AFP.

+An AFP photographer also witnessed the incident, the first reported use of water cannon against protesters since rallies kicked off three days ago.

 READ: Thousands protest in Myanmar against military coup